 2. Gather Data on Your Customers and Community

-Data collection is extremely important, and in a world where customers are becoming accustomed to customized programs, it’s crucial to an effective cross-selling strategy.
+Data collection is extremely important, and in a world where banking customers are becoming accustomed to customized programs, it’s crucial to an effective cross-selling strategy.
 Every customer has their own set of needs.
 Everything from age to marital status can give financial institutions clues as to what products are the best candidates for upselling.

 3. Educate Your Customer-Facing Employees